bitcoin-api/bitcoin-api/README.md

 ### Contributing

 Bitcoin-API is open source.
-Pull requests, GitHub issues, or any other types of feedback or suggestions are welcome and are greatly appreciated.
+Pull requests, GitHub issues, or any other feedback or suggestions are welcome and are greatly appreciated.